thinhbuzz/Il2CppInspectorRedux/README.md

     - Addition of custom fake string segment to show string literal contents in decompiler
     - A fake xref between MethodInfo instances and their corresponding method to quickly get the correct function
 * Binary Ninja script output, with all of the IDA-exclusive features
+* New cross-platform capable CLI and GUIs with dark mode support, providing the same output formats.

+> [!NOTE]
+> As not all of the old UI features are implemented in the new UIs yet,
+> the old ones are still built by GitHub Actions and available in the releases with the `Old` suffix.

+> [!IMPORTANT]
+> The below README is still largely based on the original Il2CppInspector documentation,
+> and may not reflect all of the changes/differences in Il2CppInspectorRedux.
+> Notably, it still features the old UIs and not the new Redux ones,
+> among others that have been removed in Redux.

 ### Main features